|

 There were no motorised vehicles of any kind within the city, which made

 it a nice, unpolluted place.
-The more well to do Humans travelled in carriages
+The more well-to-do Humans travelled in carriages

 pulled by rather beautiful creatures that looked like horses except that